 Like watersports?
 You’re in luck!
 With the Pacific in their backyard, Victoria has a multitude of adventures on the water.
 From kayaking to canoeing to sailing and scuba diving – there are many activities to experience in the ocean waters.

 You can’t travel to the Pacific Northwest without going whale watching.
 A favorite past-time on Canada’s Pacific coast, numerous boat tours can take you to seek the giants.
 Orcas are the most common species sighted with three pods of over 80 killer whales residing in the waters around Victoria.
 However, you might also spy humpback, gray, or minke whales depending on the season.

 The city is quickly becoming a travel destination for travelers on two wheels.
 One of the best-known local trails is the Galloping Goose Regional Trail, a 34-mile trail between Victoria and the old ghost town of Leechtown.
 It’s also an excellent way to get some exercise and take in some of the sites outside of the city, including Saanich, Sooke, and Metchosin.

 The Royal BC Museum

 The world-class Royal BC Museum draws people from all over the west coast for their exhibits.
-Located in the heart of downtown next to the BC Parliament buildings, the museum regularly has special exhibits and permanent displays on the history of the west coast as well as BC First Nations and Natural History.
+Located in the heart of downtown next to the BC Parliament buildings, the museum regularly has special exhibitions and permanent displays on the history of the west coast as well as BC First Nations and Natural History.

 The Inner Harbor

 For the traveling foodie, Victoria doesn’t disappoint.
-From fresh sushi and seafood to international fare, you will not go hungry in this town.
+From super fresh sushi and seafood to international fare, you will not go hungry in this town.
 The city has also embraced new food trends and started their own in true Pacific Northwest style.